Arfifias/Arfifias/README.md

-- 🔭 I recently finished college, and to be more specific I finished **Metropolitan College** and soon to graduate in November 2024.

 - 👯 I’m looking to collaborate at any time **with any project** which will intrigue me.

 - 🤝 I’m looking to help with project ideas **If somebody needs ideas he or she should contact me but please be creative**.